evanfloden/website-1/index.md

    This principle intentionally does not regulate if/how the output of the CODE CHECK is deposited and who does it.
    Ideally though the contribution made by the codechecker is openly published in form of a DOI-able artifact and the sentence in the methods sections links to it as a simple hyperlink/URL.
    </details>
-1. <span class="principle">Workflows must be auditable and should be scripted.</span>
+1. <span class="principle">Workflows must be auditable.</span>
    <details>
    <summary>More about this principle...</summary>
-   Common sense and a collaborative process are the main drivers behind the <em>level of documentation</em>, the degree of openness, and the amount of data that is checked, but the minimal requirement is that the codechecker validates the workflow submitted by the authors.
+   Common sense and a collaborative process are the main drivers behind the <em>level of documentation</em>, the degree of openness, and the amount of data that is checked.
+   But the minimal requirement is that the codechecker has enough material to validate the workflow submitted by the authors.
-   This means the <em>code could be executed once by following the provided instructions and all promised outputs, e.g. figures or data files, are created</em>.
+   This means the <em>code could be executed once by following the provided instructions and selected outputs, e.g. figures or data files, are created</em>.
-   Ideally the execution is triggered by a running a single command.
+   Ideally the execution is fully scripted and the execution can be triggered by a running a single command.
    Being executed once means that a detailed investigation may occur at a later time.
    Being auditable includes that authors provide data and code for relevant analsis steps and visualisations to the codecheckers, but does not imply that all of the code associated with an article must be checked.